 You may barely notice this type of networker until you’re standing at the coffee bar and realise this person is not going to even say hello.
 You know it’s going to get really awkward really quickly and you’ve a choice of either:

 a) Politely pretending you’re really busy putting sugar in your tea

 b) Smiling and walking away as soon as possible

 You actually have another option: say hello, introduce yourself and ask them about their business.
 All it takes is a “Hi, I’m Jen” followed by a “so what is it that you do?”.

 Even if they’re still difficult to have a conversation with, they will remember how kind you were and you never know where that hello could take you.

 Their one objective is give their business card to every single person in the room.
 You’re having a great conversation with a couple of people and they just pop into the middle of you and say, “can I just give you one of these?” and thrust their card at you before popping back out and moving on to their next victims.

 Take the card and drop it in the recycling when you get home.

 I really hope I’ve not put you off networking for life and you learn to deal with these tricky characters!
 And if you’ve come across other types of networkers and have tips to deal with them, we’d love to hear about it.
 Drop us a line and share your stories.

 Informi have a wealth of resources to support you in starting and growing your business.
 Perhaps you want to learn how to tell a great story to make sure your 60-seconds at the next networking meeting is as effective as possible?
-Or if you struggle with talking to people, you might find our marketing tips for introverts helpful.
+Or if you struggle with talking to people, you might find our business networking tips helpful.